darrell60rabec5z/notes/README.md

 # 2024-01-03
 - "Today's programming wisdom: 'Simplicity is the ultimate sophistication.' — Leonardo da Vinci.
 In coding, strive for clarity and conciseness.
 Write code that's easy to read, understand, and maintain.
 Avoid unnecessary complexity and over-engineering.
 Remember, you're not just writing code for the computer but also for fellow humans who will interact with it.
 Optimize for readability and maintainability, as they are key to long-term success in software development."

+# 2024-01-04
+- "Today's programming wisdom: 'Premature optimization is the root of all evil' - Donald Knuth.
+Focus on writing clear, readable, and maintainable code first.
+Optimize only when necessary and after profiling.
+Remember that simplicity, modularity, and good design principles often lead to better performance in the long run."

+This quote by computer scientist Donald Knuth emphasizes the importance of not over-engineering or prematurely optimizing software.
+It's a reminder that clarity and maintainability are key, and that optimizations should be data-driven and targeted rather than speculative.